THE IB DIPLOMA PROGRAMME

 The award of 3 extra bonus points accompanies excellent performances in the above two disciplines.

 Creativity, Activity and Service: A popular part of the IB Diploma Programme that involves the students in Art, Theatre, Music, Sport and a wide variety of Volunteer activities is designed to be of service to the community both here and abroad.
-A total of 150 hours of CAS must be accumulated over the two-year period of IB studies.
+All learning outcomes and at least one CAS Project must be accomplished over 18 months during the IB studies.

 DOCUMENTS – The International Baccalureate at IBS of Provence